 Here’s a rundown of the questions you’ll want to answer and issues you’ll need to address.
 You’ll also gain related insights that will help you make the best decision for your business.

-Why should I move to paperless accounts payable?
+Why should I consider moving to paperless accounts payable?

-Your company should move to paperless AP to operate more efficiently, improve your relationships with customers and enhance your brand reputation.
+Your company should consider moving to paperless AP to help operate more efficiently and improve your relationships with customers.

 You want to make this move to enjoy a broad range of benefits.